bdilday/bdilday_blog/content/post/2018-09-01-catcher-defense-with-linear-mixed-effect-models.md

 tags: []
 ---

 In baseball, measuring catcher defense is notoriously tricky.
 This is because it includes things like pitch framing and game calling that aren't captured in traditional stats sheets.
-One approach to this is to do a "with-or-without" you analysis, in other words look at the difference in outcome depending on catcher, holding as many other contributing factors constant as possible.
+One approach to this is to do a "with-or-without you" analysis, in other words look at the difference in outcome depending on catcher, holding as many other contributing factors constant as possible.
 One prominent example of this is [Tom Tango's analysis of passed balls and wild pitches](http://tangotiger.net/catchers.html) - events where the responsibility can reasonably be assumed to be limited to the pitcher and catcher.

 A related approach is to use generalized linear mixed effect models.
 Notably, this is the approach taken by Baseball Prospectus in [their measurements of catcher framing](https://www.baseballprospectus.com/news/article/25514/moving-beyond-wowy-a-mixed-approach-to-measuring-catcher-framing/).